-A More Full DECLARATION of the FAITH and JUDGEMENT of Baptised Believers
+A More Full DECLARATION of the FAITH and JUDGMENT of Baptised Believers

 “Be ready always,” saith the Apostle Peter, “to give an answer to every man that asketh you a reason of the hope that is in you, with meekness and fear,” 1 Peter 3:15.
 It is therefore our duty in meekness and love to give an answer to those godly persons, which desire to be fully informed of our judgement concerning religion and the ways of our God: To those therefore that have expressed a desire to be so informed, I thus answer.